siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

 ###Packet format
 All messages sent from TinyG are of the format:

-    {"b":<body>,"f":"<b64-footer><space><b64-crc16>"}<lf>
+    {"b":<body>,"f":"<b64-footer><space><b64-hashcode>"}<lf>

 The footer contains packet flow control information.
 As its only useful for machine comms, it doesn't need to be expanded out into plain text, and as such is a base 64 encoded structure.
 A client can pretty print it if that's useful.
 As the checksum can be part of the packet footer (it can't include itself) its added after the first base4 block.
+The checksum is computed as a Java hashcode.

 The structure looks like: